Join us for our Metro Vancouver Mixer in Langley, B.C. in partnership with the Langley Small Farm Network for two days of farm workshops & networking!

 Sunday, January 20th

-- Lunch at Fraser Valley Cider Co. – 12-1 PM – Bring lunch or a potluck item to share and meet at 22128 16 Ave, Langley.
-Note the cidery is closed but we will be using one of their rooms.
+- Lunch at Fraser Valley Cider Co. – 11:30-12:30ish PM – Bring lunch or a potluck item to share and meet at 22128 16 Ave, Langley.
+Note- the cidery is closed but we will be using one of their rooms.
+If you are continuing on to Zaklan Heritage Farm in the afternoon please leave time to get there for 1PM.

 COST & REGISTRATION